dianasargsyan/Number-Plate-Recognition-in-Armenia/README.md

 character recognition on a manually collected dataset consisting of high-quality photos and videos.
 Overall, this project presents a promising solution for ANPR systems.

-The full reproducible code is available in the Detection&Recognition.py file [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1vFEyAeCmFb8QFZWE57XC9f177INedpqh?usp=sharing).
+The full reproducible code is available in the Detection&Recognition.ipynb file [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1vFEyAeCmFb8QFZWE57XC9f177INedpqh?usp=sharing).

 The [following link](https://drive.google.com/drive/folders/1n1fak5Y7me_ifWcE9PARYmaqWE6sw-e-?usp=share_link) provides the dataset of images and their respective label .txt files which have the bounding box coordinates of